Skip to main content

 Inventory Management Evolves

 With the rapid technological advancements that took off in the 2000s, inventory management underwent a radical transformation.
 The advent of barcode scanning and Radio Frequency Identification (RFID) tracking technologies provided much-needed visibility into inventories.
+To streamline procurement, many organizations adopted electronic ordering systems that offered both speed and efficiency over traditional methods.
+The advent of centralized distribution centers made overnight deliveries the new standard, further enhancing inventory management efficiency in the healthcare sector.

 However, while these new systems brought about notable efficiencies, they did not address the lack of integration between supply chain partners.
 Gaps in information flow remained.
 Hence, modern supply chain solutions were introduced to combat these issues: